cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

 * Do subtraction of aggNonSignerPubkey from pk over Jacobian coordinate system to get aggregated pubkey of all operators that are part of quorum.
 * Use this aggregated pubkey to verify the aggregated signature under BLS scheme.

+### EphemeralKeyRegistry
+The EphemeralKeyRegistry contract primarily serves to store revealed ephemeral keys for each operator, as a part of the "bomb" proof of custody scheme.
+The proof of custody game works as follows: A given blob contains a bomb that is “detonated” if that blob is signed on by a DLN, resulting in slashing.
+Thus, the DLN must avoid signing that blob, forcing them to download and store the blob correctly to detect the bomb’s presence.

+Whether or not a blob contains a bomb is determined by the ephemeral key.
+This ephemeral key is an arbitrary 32-byte value, unique to a given DLN, allowing them to detect the presence of a bomb.
+This happens as follows:
+* Upon registering, the DLN generates a random ephemeral key (EK) and posts a commitment to it on chain.
+After a fixed period of time, the DLN reveals the EK and posts a commitment to a new EK.
+* During this disclosure period, a challenger can check for the presence of a bomb in that DLN’s datastores.
+If a bomb is found and the DLN signed the block, the DLN is slashed!
+* There are several additonal slashing conditions.
+The first is when a DLN fails to reveal the EK they committed to within a certain time frame, they are slashed.
+They are also slashed if their ephemeral key is revealed by a third party on chain before the disclosure period starts.

+The main functionalities of this contract are:

+(1) storing revealed ephemeral keys for each operator from past.
+(2) checking if ephemeral keys revealed too early and then slashing if needed.
+(3) recording when a previous ephemeral key is made inactive.

 ## High-Level Goals (And How They Affect Design Decisions)
 1. Anyone
     * all